 Acceleration is a learning intervention that moves students through an educational program at rates faster than typical.
 The level, complexity and pace of the learning and teaching are matched to the readiness and motivation of the student.
 Some students have the capacity to cover core content of the curriculum more rapidly than other students of their own age.
 Acceleration enhances learning so that the highest achieving students have the capacity to:

 The accelerated curriculum needs to be flexible enough to allow time for in-depth exploration of content, manipulation of ideas and questions that require higher order thinking and a learning environment that better meets the needs of the highest achieving students.
 Acceleration often helps these students ‘find others with common interests and helps develop a sense of real belonging’ (Sale College’s SEAL coordinator, Debbi Daff)

 The Mercedes College Accelerated Learning Program

-In 2014 an Accelerated Learning Program will be initially offered to a small group of selected, very capable and committed Year 7 students who will benefit from the Program throughout their years of Secondary schooling.
-The group will comprise a maximum of 25 students – 20 students selected on merit, potential and individual interview, and 5 places reserved for students who might be identified during the year as fitting the criteria for the program.
-The twenty places in the Accelerated Learning Program will be additional to the 160 places offered through the normal enrolment procedures and in accordance with the College’s enrolment policy.
-It is intended that from 2014, 20 students will be invited each year into the Year 7 Program.
+In 2014 an Accelerated Learning Program commenced with a small group of selected, very capable and committed Year 7 students who will benefit from the Program throughout their years of Secondary schooling.
+The group comprises a maximum of 25 students – 20 students selected on merit, potential and individual interview.
+Five places are reserved for students who might be identified during the year as fitting the criteria for the program.
+The same will apply in 2015.
+Twenty students will be invited into the Year 7 Program.

 Students in the Accelerated Learning Program will study Religious Education, Electives, Health and Physical Education and ‘Learning to Learn’ with their Year level cohort.
 To ensure appropriate social development, they will be in a Homeroom group with their mainstream peers.
 There will be no exemption from any part of the academic program.